akuklev/LiterateKotlin/README.md

  (60,40) ~~[controls: (67.1,61.0), (59.8,84.6)]~~ (30,50)
 ```

+# Suggestion
-## Disambiguating methods and properties
+# Disambiguating methods and properties
 In Kotlin `obj.name(...)` can mean invocation of the method `name` of `obj` or extraction
 of its property `name` of a callable type and its application.
 One cannot find out which one is used without looking up the definition of the class of `obj`.
 To resolve this ambiguity and to improve typographical properties of the code, we suggest displaying dots as `▸` in case of method calls following the long tradition of using arrows for method calls started by PL/I in the late 60s:
 ```Kotlin